Route of California High-Speed Rail: Chowchilla Wye

-FOR FULL INFORMATION, refer to the Authority's documentation: Central Valley Wye

-(IOS) Merced to Fresno
+Merced to Fresno

 The entire 60 mi segment from Merced to Fresno in the Central Valley will run on dedicated HSR tracks.
 This segment also includes the Chowchilla Wye.
 The southern portion of this segment (north of Madera to Fresno) has received route approval and is undergoing construction.

 The Madera station (unlike the other 4 IOS stations) is going to be designed through local means.

-FOR FULL INFORMATION, refer to the Authority's documentation: Merced to Fresno section

-(IOS) Fresno to Bakersfield
+Fresno to Bakersfield

 This segment includes stations at Fresno, Kings–Tulare, and Bakersfield, as well as crossings of the Kings River, Cross Creek, and the Kern River.

 The 114 mi segment in the Central Valley will run on dedicated HSR tracks for the Initial Operating Section in 2029.
 As of 7 May 2014, the route for this segment has been chosen and approved by the California High-Speed Rail Authority.
 Final route approval was obtained by the Federal Railroad Administration and the federal Surface Transportation Board in August 2014.
 The segment is currently under construction.
 Due to disputes with the cities of Shafter and Bakersfield, the segment under construction currently ends north of Shafter until final routes through Shafter and northern Bakersfield are negotiated with those cities.

-FOR FULL INFORMATION, refer to the Authority's documentation: Fresno to Bakersfield section

 Bakersfield to Palmdale / the Tehachapi Mountains crossing

 The 79 mi from Bakersfield to Palmdale crosses the Tehachapi Pass.
 Non-stop design speed for this segment is 23 minutes.

 The low point on Tehachapi Pass is 4031 ft.
 This is significantly higher than Pacheco Pass at 1368 ft over the Diablo Range, and so this is a more formidable engineering challenge.
 For comparison, the route over Pacheco Pass begins in Chowchilla (elevation 240 ft), crosses the valley floor and climbs to the pass (elevation 1368 ft), and descends to Gilroy (elevation 200 ft).
 The route over the Tehachapi Pass begins in Bakersfield (elevation 404 ft), crosses the valley floor and climbs over steeper mountains to the pass (elevation 4031 ft), then descends to Palmdale (elevation 2657 ft).

 Community meetings to solicit stakeholder concerns were held around the end of 2015.

 In August 2021, the Authority approved the Bakersfield to Palmdale alignment.

-FOR FULL INFORMATION, refer to the Authority's documentation: Bakersfield to Palmdale section.
+The alignment includes nine tunnels over a length of more than 10 mi, and it requires 15 mi of aerial structures.

 Palmdale to Burbank / the San Gabriel Mountains crossing

 The segment from Palmdale to Burbank is a distance of 38 mi.
 This segment will cross the San Gabriel Mountains.
 Non-stop design speed for this segment is 13 minutes.

 On September 2, 2022 the California High-Speed Rail Authority issued the Draft Environmental Impact Report/Environmental Impact Statement for the section.

-FOR FULL INFORMATION, refer to the Authority's documentation: Palmdale to Burbank section
+The preferred alternative, designated as SR14A, will contain four tunnels that cover a distance of 28 mi.

+On June 27th, 2024, the Final Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the Palmdale to Burbank segment was approved by the California High-Speed Rail Authority Board of Directors.